MoltenMuffins/AdventOfCode2019/README.md

 Although the challenge has already ended, I thought I'd brush up on my programming skills by completing the 2019 incarnation of [Advent of Code](https://adventofcode.com/2019/).

-In addition to solving the puzzles, I would also like to take this as an exercise in maintaining an organized project structure with clean, readable code.
+In addition to solving the puzzles, I would also like to take this as an exercise in maintaining an organized project structure with clean, idiomatic code.
+At a later time, I may come back and refactor my solutions for efficiency.

 In this repository, files are grouped according to the days of the challenge, with each folder containing the following:
 - `puzzle.md`: The puzzle description